kwant-project/kwant/doc/source/tutorial/discretize.rst

 .. image:: /code/figure/discretizer_gs.*

-Note in the above that we pass the spatially varying potential *function* to our system via a parameter called ``V``, because the symbol $V$ was used in the intial, symbolic, definition of the Hamiltonian.
+Note in the above that we pass the spatially varying potential *function* to our system via a parameter called ``V``, because the symbol :math:`V` was used in the initial, symbolic, definition of the Hamiltonian.

 In addition, the function passed as ``V`` expects two input parameters ``x`` and ``y``, the same as in the initial continuum Hamiltonian.